gubapatryk/blog/content/docker-nginx-certbot/index.md

 ## First deployment - obtaining the certificate

-In the first phase we will create a temporary Nginx server to handle acme-challenges during certificate generation.
+In this phase we will create a temporary Nginx server to handle acme-challenges during certificate generation.

 **./nginx/templates-gencert/default.conf.template**
 ```bash